jez/blog/source/_posts/2020-06-06-search-down-the-stack.markdown

 at hand, e.g., I had definitely ruled out a problem in my app or its dependencies, and I was thinking, "probably something is wrong about how `foo.so` was compiled."
-There's a fun story here about how Ruby C extensions work, but that's a tangent for another time.)
+There's a fun story here about how Ruby C extensions work, but that's a [tangent for another time].)

+[tangent for another time]: /linkers-ruby-c-exts/

 My point is that [searching all the code] is a super power, and it applies to more than just searching the code we've written.
 What a